eddyzhangGit/analog-IC-EVA-board/README.md

 The board is equipped with

-a.
-4 x 50 mA and 2 x200 mA power supply 0.5V to 3V with current Sensing ability
+- 4 x 50 mA and 2 x200 mA power supply 0.5V to 3V with current Sensing ability
-b.
-4 x Positive Bias Voltage 0 -3 V with error less than 0.5mV
+- 4 x Positive Bias Voltage 0 -3 V with error less than 0.5mV
-c.
-2 x Negative Bias Voltage -2.5 - 0 V with error less than 1mV
+- 2 x Negative Bias Voltage -2.5 - 0 V with error less than 1mV
-d.
-4 x Bias current 0 - 1000uA with error less than 0.5%
+- 4 x Bias current 0 - 1000uA with error less than 0.5%
-e.
-2 Programmable resistor, 2.5K and 10K, 256 taps each
+- 2 Programmable resistor, 2.5K and 10K, 256 taps each
-d.
-Digital that allows GPIO and SPI communication.
+- Digital that allows GPIO and SPI communication.

 The board is designed with a accuracy much higher than traditional lab Requirement,  to meet the requirement of IC testing

 A MAC OS app is developed to allow user to  configure the board with ease.
 Lastly, python functions are available to allow user to write their own scripts for automated testing.